-I’m so pleased to share this post from Stacey – she and her family just returned from their first family vacation to Puerto Vallarta, Mexico.
+I’m so pleased to share this post from Stacey!
+She and her family just returned from their first family vacation to Puerto Vallarta, Mexico.
 I was delighted to help her book their first trip with their 8-month-old daughter and am even more delighted at how wonderfully it went!
-Read on for Stacey’s great tips and observations, and get in touch if you’re ready to plan your first trip with baby!
+Read on for Stacey’s great tips and advice for Puerto Vallarta with baby.

 The Flight: We flew direct from Ottawa with Sunwing.
 We upgraded to Elite Plus which gave us an extra 6 inches of leg room, afforded us an extra 10 kg baggage allowance (30kg instead of the standard 20kg), and gave us priority check-in at the airport; yay for no line-ups!
 In my opinion these three “perks” were well worth the cost of the upgrade.
 A lap infant takes up more room than I realized and we took full advantage of our extra baggage allowance.